kayleiburke/demo-property-app/README.md

 # Demo Propery App

 This site is a WIP small project built to showcase some web development skills.
-It is a Ruby on Rails application that utilizeds a HTML/CSS/JS theme from [ThemeKit](https://themeforest.net/item/themekit-bootstrap-admin-theme-kit/6767145)
+It is a Ruby on Rails application that utilizes a HTML/CSS/JS theme from [ThemeKit](https://themeforest.net/item/themekit-bootstrap-admin-theme-kit/6767145)

 The live demo site can be accessed at: https://property-app-demo.herokuapp.com